Simay Karaman: Private life

 Safiye Simay Karaman was born in Bakırköy district of Istanbul Province, Turkey on 11 March 1991.

 On 5 June 2017, she got engaged with Göksenin Köksal, captain of the Galatasaray men's basketball team.
 After eight years of togetherness, the couple married on 7 July 2018.
 On 26 March 2020, she gave birth to a son named Ayaz.

 Club

-Karaman began basketball playing in Galatasaray at age of seven.
-She then played in youth, juniors and women's teams of the İstanbul Üniversitesi SK.
-Between 2011 and 2013, she played three seasons for Orduspor in the Turkish Women's Basketball Second League (TKB2L), and capped 81 times.
+Karaman began playing basketball in Galatasaray at the age of seven.
+She then played in youth, juniors and women's teams of İstanbul Üniversitesi SK.
+From 2011 to 2013, she played three seasons for Orduspor in the Turkish Women's Basketball Second League (TKB2L), and capped 81 times.
 She was coached by Alper Durur for more than ten years.
 In the 2014–15 season, she played for the Turkish Women's Basketball League's (TKBL) new team "Basketbolu Geliştirme Derneği" (BGD).
 She started the 2015-16 Women's Basketball Super League (TKBSL) season with the BGD team, transferred, however, by late November 2015 to the Yakın Doğu Üniversitesi of Northern Cyprus team, which play in the Turkish League.
-In the 2016–17 season, she played for the also in Turkey competing Northern Cyprus basketball team of Girne American University.
+In the 2016–17 season, she also played for Northern Cyprus basketball team of Girne American University.

 The tall sportswoman plays in the forward position.